osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ### Step 8 and Step 9.
 View window data

-At this point we should look to see how the data is stored on ADH and how we can view it.
+At this point we should look to see how the data is stored on Cds and how we can view it.
 There are many different API calls and options for reading data.
 For simplicity we are going to get the timestamps from the data and use this to call for the full window data.

 ```cs --source-file ./Program.cs --project ./SdsTsDotNet.csproj --region step8 --session TestSample